Michael Ndurumo: Career

 From 1982 to 2003, Ndurumo worked at the Kenya Institute of Education, rising to the rank of deputy director and head of special education.
 He left Kenya Institute of Education in December 2003 and joined Moi University, Eldoret, Kenya as a senior lecturer.
-In 2009, Ndurumo moved from Moi University to University of Nairobi, where he is now an Associate Professor of psychology.
+In 2009, Ndurumo moved from Moi University to University of Nairobi, where he is now an associate professor of psychology.

 From April 1998 to August 1999 Ndurumo served in the Education of Kenya Review Commission.
 He was a principal player in the development of special education curricula for both undergraduate and graduate levels for the University of Nairobi, Kenyatta University, Daystar University and Kenya Institute of Special Education (KISE).
 He also developed the first distance education course in special education for the University of Nairobi.
 He has written a distance education module on educational psychology for the Kenya Institute of Special Education and has taught sign language and principles of total communication at Daystar University and Maseno University in Kenya.

 Ndurumo led in the development of the M.A and PhD degree programs in Counselling Psychology for Moi University where he also launched the implementation of the PhD in educational psychology degree program.
-He is also the author of Exceptional Children: Developmental Consequences and Intervention.
+He is the author of Exceptional Children: Developmental Consequences and Intervention.

 Ndurumo is the editor-in-chief and one of the founders of the African Annals of the Deaf.
 He is also the founding chair of the Kenya National Association of the Deaf, and the founding secretary of the Kenya Association of the Hard of Hearing.
 Ndurumo founded the African Institute of Deaf Studies and Research, and was a member of the selection committee for the appointment of members of the National Educational Board.
-He has been immensely involved in leadership, education, and other matters pertaining to disabled persons in his country.
-He has also been involved in religious leadership of the deaf, and was a personal friend of Dr. Andrew Foster, one of the foremost missionaries to the deaf in Africa.
+He has been involved in leadership, education, and other matters pertaining to disabled persons in his country.
+He has also been involved in religious leadership of the deaf, and was a friend of Andrew Foster, one of the foremost missionaries to the deaf in Africa.

+Ndurumo was influential in getting American Signed English adopted in Kenyan schools for deaf children; this "was opposed by the deaf community ... [and] remains a sore point for many deaf Kenyans to this day", as it is based on English rather than Kenyan languages.